Guhan328/Guhan328.github.io/index.md

-I received the B.Eng. degree in telecommunication engineering from Zhengzhou University, China, in 2020, and the Ph.D. degree in communication systems from Lancaster University, U.K., in 2024.
-I was a Research Assistant with the University of Sussex, U.K., in 2023.
-I am currently a Senior Research Associate with the School of Computing and Communications at Lancaster University.
+Guhan Zheng received the B.Eng. degree in telecommunication engineering from Zhengzhou University, Zhengzhou, China, in 2020, and the Ph.D. degree in communication systems from Lancaster University, Lancaster, U.K., in 2024.
+In 2023, he was a Research Assistant at the University of Sussex, Brighton, U.K. He is currently a Senior Research Associate with the School of Computing and Communications at Lancaster University.
+He has published, as the first author in multiple IEEE flagship and top-tier journals/magazines/conferences, including IEEE JSAC, COMMAG, ICC, etc. In parallel, he is serving as a technical reviewer for IEEE JSAC, TMC, TWC, and TCOM.
+He also served as a regular TPC member for IEEE ICC, GlobeCom, and TrustCom.

 <h2 style="margin: 30px 0px 10px;">Research Interests</h2>
 - Non-terrestrial networks